intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

   synchronize the encoding operation before retrieving the encoded bitstream.
-- At the end of the stream, the application continuously calls the :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` function with a NULL surface pointer to drain any remaining bitstreams cached within the oneVPL encoder, until the function returns :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_DATA`.
+- At the end of the stream, the application continuously calls the :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` function with a NULL surface pointer to drain any remaining bitstreams cached within the |vpl_short_name| encoder, until the function returns :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_DATA`.

 .. note:: It is the application's responsibility to fill pixels outside of the